 Full-time summer internship under supervision of practitioners in the Phoenix area or other locales.
 Students must register for INT 484 in the fall semester following their summer internship.
-Prerequisite: INT 363 www.asu.edu/caed/SPLA
+Prerequisite: INT 363.

 Omnibus Courses.
 For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 63.